-The Description tab allows you to view and edit metadata for ArcGIS items and stand-alone metadata XML files.
+The Description tab lets you view and edit metadata for ArcGIS items and stand-alone metadata XML files.
 The pages available for editing metadata help you author content correctly for your metadata style.
-The default value for metadata style, Item Description, allows you to create a concise description for an item.
+The default value for metadata style, Item Description, lets you create a concise description for an item.
 To create complete metadata for an item instead, choose a different metadata style.

 Existing ESRI-ISO metadata will be upgraded automatically when you start editing the item's metadata with the current release of ArcGIS.

-If an item has existing Federal Geographic Data Committee (FGDC) Content Standard for Digital Geospatial Metadata (CSDGM)-format metadata, you don't need to upgrade to ArcGIS metadata to maintain the level of information available with the default Item Description metadata style.
-This allows you to easily maintain the amount of information necessary to publish resources to ArcGIS Online.
-Any changes you make on the Item Description page will update both the ArcGIS metadata elements and the associated FGDC CSDGM metadata elements, if they are present in the item's metadata.
+If an item has existing FGDC metadata, you don't need to upgrade to ArcGIS metadata to maintain the level of information available with the default Item Description metadata style.
+This lets you easily maintain the amount of information necessary to publish resources to ArcGIS Online.
+Any changes you make on the Item Description page will update both the ArcGIS metadata elements and the associated FGDC metadata elements, if they are present in the item's metadata.

-However, to maintain an item's complete, standard-compliant metadata using the Description tab, you must first upgrade the existing FGDC CSDGM-format metadata to the ArcGIS metadata format.
-Complete FGDC CSDGM metadata content won't be upgraded automatically—your organization must decide when it is appropriate for you to upgrade.
+However, to maintain an item's complete, standard-compliant metadata using the Description tab you must first upgrade the existing FGDC metadata to ArcGIS metadata.
+Complete FGDC metadata content won't be upgraded automatically—your organization must decide when it is appropriate for you to upgrade.
 For example, you might have to modify your workflow for validating and publishing metadata before you can upgrade and start using the ArcGIS metadata editor to maintain your content.

 Describing a collection of GIS resources

-Most items in ArcGIS allow you to create metadata describing them.
-Each ArcGIS item has an individual metadata document that is not interconnected with other related ArcGIS items, for example:
+Most items in ArcGIS let you create metadata describing them.
+Each ArcGIS item has an individual metadata document that is not interconnected with other related ArcGIS items.
+For example:

-- A feature class's metadata describes only that feature class—it does not inherit any information from metadata for the feature dataset in which the feature class is stored.
+- A feature class' metadata describes only that feature class—it does not inherit any information from metadata for the feature dataset in which the feature class is stored.

 - A feature dataset's metadata describes only that feature dataset—it doesn't aggregate information about all the feature classes it contains.